Super Milk Chan: ADV Films story arcs

-The multi-episode story arcs added to the Americanized English dub by ADV, involving the crew of said dub company in bizarre situations.
+The multi-episode story arcs are exclusive to the Americanized English dub by ADV, involving the crew of said dub company in bizarre situations.

 100% Whole

 Marcy Bannor introduces the cast and crew of the Milk Chan dub; Tommy Drake dresses up in drag for a replaced scene.

 Milk Shake

 After a plasma TV is stolen from the break room, the ADV Films building has an automated lockdown drill.
 However, a blackout leaves everyone locked in separate rooms.

 Cryin' Over Spilled Milk

 Chris Borque loses the sound effects for Episode 8, leading the cast to perform them themselves.
-Meanwhile, Marcy is given Ecstasy instead of Aspirin.
+Meanwhile, Marcy is given Ectasy instead of aspirin.

 Milk & Kookies

 The ADV cast and crew go to an anime convention, where Ben Pronsky is stalked by a fan.

 TV segments

 List of in-universe television programs seen throughout the series: